How You Title U.S. Savings Bonds Can Have Big Tax Consequences

 For example, in some states, your spouse will receive half of the property while your parents will receive the other half.
 In certain states, your spouse will receive up to a fixed amount (e.g. $20,000) with everything thereafter divided equally between your spouse and your children.

 There is a major tax advantage to using the beneficiary designation in conjunction with a single owner title.
-You already learned from the Investing in Savings Bonds guide that you can either pay taxes on the interest that is added to your bonds each year, or wait until you cash the savings bonds, paying all of the taxes at once.
+You can either pay taxes on the interest that is added to your bonds each year or wait until you cash the savings bonds, paying all of the taxes at once.
 Most people choose the latter.
 If the owner of the savings bonds dies and passes them to the beneficiary, then the beneficiary can elect to have all of the interest earned on the savings bonds included on the last Federal tax filing of the original, now deceased owner of the bond, making it a liability of his estate.

 In effect, the savings bonds are being passed tax-free with the estate itself picking up the tab.
 This is far preferable to receiving cash, where this is not an option.